-Bracknell Forest Council, Reading Borough Council, the Royal Borough of Windsor and Maidenhead and Wokingham Borough Council (collectively referred to as the Central and Eastern Berkshire Authorities) are working in partnership to produce a Joint Minerals and Waste Plan which will guide minerals and waste decision making in the Plan area.
+Bracknell Forest Council, Reading Borough Council, the Royal Borough of Windsor and Maidenhead and Wokingham Borough Council (collectively referred to as the Central and Eastern Berkshire Authorities) have worked in partnership to produce a Joint Minerals and Waste Plan to guide minerals and waste decision making in the Plan area.

-The Joint Minerals and Waste Plan will build upon the formerly adopted minerals and waste plans for the Berkshire area, eventually providing replacement policies based on up to date evidence of the current levels of provision for minerals and waste facilities in the Plan area.
-Importantly, the Plan aims to establish the future levels of provision required to meet national and regional policy targets and objectives.
-It will set out a new vision of how this will be achieved and provide details of strategic sites that we propose will deliver the vision.
+The Joint Minerals and Waste Plan establishes the future levels of provision of minerals and waste development to meet national and regional policy targets and objectives.
+It sets out a vision of how this will be achieved and provides details of strategic sites that will deliver the vision.

 To date, several information gathering consultations have been achieved to inform the Plan, each of these form part of consultations undertaken as part of Regulation 18 (of the Local Planning (England) Regulations 2012):

 - In Summer 2017, an ‘Issues and Options’ Consultation was undertaken to gather technical information and confirm the evidence base;